Make this year the one you keep your resolutions.

 Then you can plan ahead of time for dealing with obstacles when they come.
 And they always come.
 People often forget that setbacks are part of the journey toward making positive change; it does not mean you have failed.
 It just means you took a step back, and now you can readjust and keep going.

 For example, a common obstacle people cite with getting more physical activity is not having enough time.
-When someone makes a plan to be more active, they need to think about what will interfere with that commitment.
+When making a plan to be more active, think about what will interfere with that commitment.
 If you know that you often get tied up late at work and end up missing the workout, think about doing an early-morning walk or finding ways to add activity into the day in other ways, like taking the stairs.
 Be flexible and know that just because you had a setback, you did not fail totally.
 Tomorrow is another day to start over!

 Having a support system to help you be accountable, or add more fun to the routine helps.